sf-wdi-37/firebase-auth/README.md

 2. Click "Add Project," and follow the prompts to create a "project" for your app.

-3. Once you're on your project page, you'll see a list of feature cards on the bottom half of the page.
-Take a minute to read over the features available.

-4. When you're ready to contineu, click "Add Firebase to your web app".
+3. Once you're on your project page, click "Add Firebase to your web app".
 A popup will appear with some code that looks like this:

 ```
 <script src="https://www.gstatic.com/firebasejs/3.9.0/firebase.js"></script>